 Renewable Fuel Standard II ("RFS II"), established in October 2010, has been an important factor in the growth of ethanol usage in the United States.
-In recent years, there has been much uncertainty on the enforcement of RFS II.
+In recent years, there has been much uncertainty in the enforcement of RFS II.
 When it was originally established, RFS II required the volume of "conventional" or corn derived ethanol to be blended with gasoline to increase each year until it reached 15.0 billion gallons in 2015 and required that it remain at that level through 2022.
-There have been no established congressional target volumes beginning in 2023.
+There are no established congressional target volumes beginning in 2023, with the EPA to issue volume obligations in those subsequent years.
 The EPA also has the authority to waive the biofuel mandate, in whole or in part, if there is inadequate domestic renewable fuel supply or the requirement severely harms the domestic economy or environment.

 In addition, under RFS II, a small refiner that processes less than 75,000 barrels of oil per day can petition the EPA for a waiver of their obligation to submit renewable identification numbers ("RINs").
 The EPA, through consultation with the Department of Energy and the U.S. Department of Agriculture ("USDA"), can grant the refiner a full or partial waiver, or deny the waiver petition.
-The EPA issued 88 refinery exemptions for the 2016-2018 compliance years, undercutting the statutory renewable fuel volumes by a total of 4.3 billion gallons.
-The EPA has not granted any small refinery waivers for 2019-2022 and has continued that stance in the proposed volumes for 2023-2025.
+The EPA issued 88 small refinery exemptions ("SREs") for the 2016-2018 compliance years, undercutting the statutory renewable fuel volumes by a total of 4.3 billion gallons.
+The EPA did not grant any small refinery waivers for 2019-2022 and has continued that stance in the proposed volumes for 2023-2025.
 There remain multiple ongoing legal challenges on how the EPA has handled the small refinery waivers.
 On November 22, 2023, the Fifth U.S. Circuit Court of Appeals (the "Court") ruled against the EPA on six SREs the EPA had previously denied.
 The Court remanded those six petitions back to the EPA, and each refinery will continue to operate under temporary SREs previously offered to them by the Court.
+In July 2024, the U.S. Court of Appeals for the District of Columbia Circuit vacated many of the EPA's 2022 SRE denials.
+The Court consolidated 40 challenges, two of which were denied, while the remaining 38 were vacated and remanded back to the EPA.
+In total, there are 48 pending SREs not yet ruled upon by the EPA for various years.